 Just as each state is unique, so are the think tanks across the Network.
 The Bob Williams Awards celebrate wins and innovative approaches across a variety of states, organizational sizes and structures, and political and cultural environments.
 SPN is pleased to announce the top three finalists in each category: Most Influential Research, Best Issue Campaign, Biggest Home State Win, and Biggest Win.

-Voting to determine the winner in each category closed Friday, August 9.
-The winners will be announced at SPN’s 27th Annual Meeting in Colorado Springs, CO on October 29-November 1, 2019.
+Voting to decide the winner in each category has ended.
+The winners will be announced at SPN’s 27th Annual Meeting in Colorado Springs, CO, on October 29-November 1, 2019.

 Most Influential Research